This post may contain affiliate links. If you use these links to buy something we may earn a commission. Thanks.

 You can also grow lion’s mane on logs outdoors to either boost busy season sales, or have extra for drying, storing, and selling, without consuming every square inch of indoor space.

 Health-conscious consumers who care for a long-lasting brain function will line up for lion’s mane.

 Most Profitable Medicinal Mushrooms to Grow

 Some of the most medicinal mushrooms aren’t hard to grow!
 But once you’ve grown them, you’ll need to sell them.
-Whose buying?
+Who’s buying?

-Once dried, they’ll last a lot longer, providing you a good window without worry to sell them!
-In the mean time, you could also make tincture extracts, or a new version of “MUD WTR“.
+Once dried, they’ll last a lot longer, providing you with a good window without worrying about selling them!
+In the meantime, you could also make tincture extracts or a new version of “MUD WTR“.
 Give MUD water a taste, then perhaps try making your own spin!

 Sell direct-to-consumer, or to holistic doctors and naturopaths.

 Even dog owners are looking to give their dogs the benefits of high-quality medicinal mushrooms.

 The market is there, which ones will you tap into?!